sachsy/hacks-n-notes/computer-science/algorithms/asymptotic-analysis.md

 ## Wait, what?
 There is also Big-Omega

-Ok so which is the difference among these notations?
+OK, so which is the difference among these notations?

 Notation | Synonym | Bounds
 -------- | ------------ | ------